hyperledger-archives/grid-rfcs/0000-catalog.md

 ## Entities

 A **catalog** is a high-level construct that **catalog_products** can reference.
-A
-_catalog_product_ is an instance of a Grid Product with additional schema defined attributes specific to the trading partner involed.
+A _catalog_product_ is an instance of a Grid Product with additional schema defined attributes specific to the trading partner involved.
 The "catalog_product" schema can be extended to include any number of attributes that are required by an organization.
 A catalog can be referenced, or used to share item level information in a supply chain.
 A catalog is referenced by a "catalog_product" via its **catalog_id**.
 A catalog also has an **owner** (the organization that creates the catalog).
 Also a **Name** for the catalog.

 A catalog, like a product, can also have one or more **properties**.
 Properties are described in the Grid Primitives RFC.
 A _property namespace_ contains